This post may contain affiliate links. Please read my privacy policy.

 Grab some gochujang, marinate your chicken, and get ready to enjoy the delicious taste of Korean food right at home!

 - Quick and easy.
-With just 10 minutes of prep and 3 simple steps, this recipe is perfect for those busy days when I want something tasty but don’t have a lot of time.
+Just 10 minutes of prep and 3 simple steps make this recipe perfect for busy days when you want something tasty without the fuss.

 Ingredients You’ll Need